 Held at FitClub South, the Parkinson’s Training Program includes group classes, one-on-one training sessions, yoga and nutritional counseling.
 It incorporates all elements of exercise recommended by the American College of Sports Medicine and the Parkinson's Foundation.
 Membership in FitClub is required, along with a monthly fee.
 For more information, see https://www.fitclub.net/parkinsons-training or call 217-787-1111

-Dance and exercise classes incorporating evidence based movement activities, including PWR!
+Dance and exercise classes using evidence based movement activities, including PWR!
 (Parkinson's Wellness Recovery) Moves.
 Classes are offered in-person on Tuesday and Thursday at 1:30 PM and live online on Wednesdays at 10:30 AM.
+All classes are offered free of charge, but registration is required.
 Classes address cardiovascular fitness, strength, coordination, balance and functional movement, as well as self-expression and fun.

 Contact: